coryhouse/a11y/README.md

 These sites contain UI components that are focused on a11y.
 Good to use as foundations or as inspiration.
 - [digitala11y](https://www.digitala11y.com/accessible-ui-component-libraries-roundup/?ck_subscriber_id=1319725958)

-## A General Audit Workflow (h/t to Marcy Sutton)

-1. Make sure things are rendered in the browser as expected.
-1. Try navigating the site with only my keyboard, taking note of what does and doesn't work.
-1. Scan the page with developer tools (Accessibility Insights is one of my go-tos).
-1. Take note of how screen readers behave on Mac, Windows, and even mobile devices & emulators.
-1. Zoom in and out and watch for how content reacts.

-Once I've got a list of things that need addressed from the user side of things, I start in on the code.
-I often start conversations with Creative/Design teams as well to prevent accessibility issues earlier in the software development lifecycle.

-As I dive in to fix accessibility problems with code, I prioritize them based on user impact and the Web Content Accessibility Guidelines.
-I aim to fix things one viewport size at a time, though it's important to double check that changes in one place don't have an effect on others.

 ## Screen Readers